-On the Effective Date, pursuant to the New Propco Transfer Agreement to be included in the Plan Supplement and in As described in detail below, implementation of the distributions to the Mortgage Lenders provided for in Section III.B.2 above on account of their Allowed Class P.2 Claims, all of the New Propos Transferred Assets shall be conveyed, assigned, transferred and delivered to New Propoo in its capacity as designee of the Mortgage Lenders for receipt of such distribution Plan will include, among other things, numerous conveyances, assignments, transfers and deliveries among various parties.
-All conveyances, assignments, transfers and deliveries to any transferee pursuant to the transactions described under Section V.B.3, Section V.B.4, Section V.B.5, Section V.B.7 and Section V.B.8 below shall be made, and such assets shall vest in the applicable transferee, free and clear of all Liens, Claims, Equity Interests, and any other interests asserted by the Debtors, any creditors of the Debtors, or other Persons (including, without limitation, any Liens, Claims, Equity Interests, or other interests, whether presently known or unknown, in any way relating to or arising from the operations of the Debtors prior to the Effective Date), in accordance with and as contemplated by, among others, sections 105(a), 363, 1123 and 1129 of the Bankruptcy Code, save and excepting any specific obligations expressly undertaken by New Propeosuch transferee or its designee in the Plan.
-Holdco, Voteco, New Propco and their or in any document to which such transferee is a party (including the New Opco Purchase Agreement) and which is necessary for Consummation of the Plan.
-No such transferee or any of its Subsidiaries, creditors or equity holders shall not be or be deemed to be a successor of any of the Debtors or any of the Non-Debtor Affiliates by reason of any theory of law or equity and shall not have any successor or transferee liability of any kind, nature or character, including liabilities arising or resulting from or relating to the transactions contemplated hereby.
+As described in detail below, implementation of the Plan will include, among other things, numerous conveyances, assignments, transfers and deliveries among various parties.
+All conveyances, assignments, transfers and deliveries to any transferee pursuant to the transactions described under Section V.B.3, Section V.B.4, Section V.B.5, Section V.B.7 and Section V.B.8 below shall be made, and such assets shall vest in the applicable transferee, free and clear of all Liens, Claims, Equity Interests, and any other interests asserted by the Debtors, any creditors of the Debtors, or other Persons (including, without limitation, any Liens, Claims, Equity Interests, or other interests, whether presently known or unknown, in any way relating to or arising from the operations of the Debtors prior to the Effective Date), in accordance with and as contemplated by, among others, sections 105(a), 363, 1123 and 1129 of the Bankruptcy Code, save and excepting any specific obligations expressly undertaken by such transferee or its designee in the Plan or in any document to which such transferee is a party (including the New Opco Purchase Agreement) and which is necessary for Consummation of the Plan.
+No such transferee or any of its Subsidiaries, creditors or equity holders shall be or be deemed to be a successor of any of the Debtors or any of the Non-Debtor Affiliates by reason of any theory of law or equity and shall not have any successor or transferee liability of any kind, nature or character, including liabilities arising or resulting from or relating to the transactions contemplated hereby; provided, that the Confirmation order shall not provide that the sale of any property that constitutes New Opco Acquired Assets is free and clear of any environmental liability imposed by a Governmental Unit (as defined in the Stalking Horse APA) arising from or related to such property to the extent that the Bankruptcy Court determines that such property cannot be sold to the Successful Bidder free and clear of such liability pursuant to the Bankruptcy Code.

-The transactions consummated pursuant to the Plan, the New Opco Purchase Agreement, the New Propco Purchase Agreement, the New Propco Transfer Agreement and the Landco Asset Transfer Agreement shall not constitute a de facto merger, or a merger, as between any Debtors or any of the Non-Debtor Affiliates and any transferee pursuant to the Plan, the New Opco Purchase Agreement, the New Propco Purchase Agreement, the New Propco Transfer Agreement and the Landco Asset Transfer Agreement under any applicable law (including Nevada law)..
+The transactions consummated pursuant to the Plan, the New Opco Purchase Agreement, the New Propco Purchase Agreement, the New Propco Transfer Agreement and the Landco Asset Transfer Agreement shall not constitute a de facto merger, or a merger, as between any Debtors or any of the Non-Debtor Affiliates and any transferee pursuant to the Plan, the New Opco Purchase Agreement, the New Propco Purchase Agreement, the New Propco Transfer Agreement and the Landco Asset Transfer Agreement under any applicable law (including Nevada law).

-Except for any specific obligations expressly undertaken by New Proposuch transferee or its designee(s) in the Plan or in any agreement or other document to which such transferee or designee is a party and which is entered into in connection with the Consummation of the Plan, none of such transferee, Holdco, Voteco, New Proposo or its Subsidiaries, New Opco or its Subsidiaries, the Mortgage Lenders, the Landco Lenders, the Successful Bidder, any of the Subsidiaries of the Successful Bidder or any of their respective designees or affiliates shall have any liability, obligation or responsibility with respect to any Claims against or Equity Interests in any of the Debtors or any of the Non-Debtor Affiliates, including without limitation any amounts owed by the Debtors to holders of Claims or Equity Interests or any obligations of the Debtors pursuant to the Plan.
-The terms, provisions and conditions of the New Propco Transfer Agreement shall govern the obligations of the Debtors, New Propco and its designee(s) with respect to the transfer of New Propco Transferred Assets and related transactions and to the extent inconsistent with the Plan, the New Propco Transfer Agreement shall control.
-The Confirmation Order shall constitute an Order approving the New Propco Transfer Agreement and all transactions contemplated thereby, including the transfer of the New Propco Transferred Assets free and clear of any Liens, Claims, Interests or Equity Interests.
+Except for any specific obligations expressly undertaken by such transferee or its designee(s) in the Plan or in any agreement or other document to which such transferee or designee is a party and which is entered into in connection with the Consummation of the Plan, none of such transferee, Holdco, Voteco, New Propco or its Subsidiaries, New Opco or its Subsidiaries, the Mortgage Lenders, the Landco Lenders, the Successful Bidder, any of the Subsidiaries of the Successful Bidder or any of their respective designees or affiliates shall have any liability, obligation or responsibility with respect to any Claims against or Equity Interests in any of the Debtors or any of the Non-Debtor Affiliates, including without limitation any amounts owed by the Debtors to holders of Claims or Equity Interests or any obligations of the Debtors pursuant to the Plan.